-These gentle reptiles are timid towards, and rarely predate on humans.
+These gentle reptiles are timid and rarely predate on humans.
 Often confused with crocodiles, they belong to a distinctly different family.
-Alligators have U-shaped heads, crocodiles, V-shaped.
-Only the upper teeth are visible when an alligators mouth is closed—crocodiles reveal both upper and lower teeth.
+Alligators have U-shaped heads whereas crocodiles have V-shaped heads.
+Only the upper teeth are visible when an alligators mouth is closed whereas crocodiles reveal both upper and lower teeth.
 Large adult alligators can hold their breath up to 45 minutes.
-The amount of time they can remain submerged depends upon their size and the water temperature.
+The amount of time they can remain submerged depends on their size and the water temperature.

-Not as aggressive as Crocodiles, their jaw muscles are relatively weaker in comparison.
-In saying this, the alligator’s closing jaw strength has been measured around 2,980 psi.
-A human eating a steak would exert between 150 and 200psi.
-Though the saltwater crocodile is the clear winner with a rating of 3,700 psi.
+Not as aggressive as crocodiles, their jaw muscles are relatively weaker in comparison.
+This being said, the alligator’s closing jaw strength is still around 2,980 psi.
+To put that in context, a human eating a steak would exert between 150 and 200 psi.
+The saltwater crocodile is the clear winner with a rating of 3,700 psi.